superadit98/superadit98/README.md

-My name is Mugiwara. i have been working as Community Moderator on several project and blockchains, such as solana, ethereum and IBC.
-I'm also a node runner. over the time i have a lot of connection and great experience.
+My name is Gibran Radit.
+I live in Yogyakarta, Indonesia.
+I have been in crypto space since 2017, ethereum was the first coin I bought and have been in this space ever since.
+I have been working as Community Moderator on several project and blockchains, such as solana, ethereum, sui and Cosmos.
+Besides being a Community moderator, I'm also a node runner, validator runner and testnet bounty hunter.
+Over the time i have a lot of connection and great experience.
 I am always looking to take on new challenges and apply my skills to make a positive impact in the Community.
 I am excited to join a team and contribute my skills to achieve the project's goals and aspirations.

 What can i do?
 - 1).
 Assist in collaboration and partnership efforts by identifying potential partners, and helping to establish and maintain relationships with them.